 OneDrive: One of the basic functions of the cloud is storage, and OneDrive is Microsoft’s cloud storage portal.

 SharePoint: This app can be used to host intranet websites for teams, separate divisions, or business units.

 Exchange: Each 365 subscription includes hosted e-mail and eliminates the need for an on-premise exchange server.

 Microsoft Teams: Chat applications are important for employee communication and unity; Teams is Microsoft’s video, VoIP, web collaboration, and chat function that works seamlessly with other applications.

 Productivity tools are there to get things done, and when they are as seamless and easy to use as the tools in Office 365, it reduces the time spent on administrative tasks and allows for more time to create and collaborate.
 A cloud-based productivity suite can also help your bottom line.
 Subscription-based services are on demand, meaning they scale with your usage and are flexible when your circumstances change.
 Office 365 requires no hardware investments and can be used with existing equipment, which reduces the investment you need to make in new equipment.

 What Does This Mean for Users of Older Versions of Office?

 Much of 365’s infrastructure is hosted by Microsoft, and installations of desktop apps only take a day or two depending on how many workstations need the install.
 The hard work comes when you have to migrate all your existing data to the new platform.
-SBT Partners can help make sure this process goes smoothly, but it does require some planning to transition correctly.
+Through our comprehensive IT assessments, SBT Partners can help make sure this process goes smoothly, but it does require some planning to transition correctly.

 Make Your Life Easier With Office 365